 3. Empathize every day

 Acknowledging others’ problems as if they were your own is a quality that makes compassionate leaders stand out among others.
-There are times when empathizing may make the leader overwhelmed, experience compassion fatigue, or stressed out, but in most cases, they find understanding the best way to stay firmly attached to the team as a whole.
+There are times when empathizing may make the leader overwhelmed, experience compassion fatigue, or stressed out.
+However, in most cases, they find that understanding other’s problems is the best way to stay firmly attached to the team as a whole.

 4. Be open to change

 If you identify yourself as a compassionate leader, try challenging yourself as often as you want to and push your boundaries.
-You may never realize your potencies unless you decide to get out of the comfort zone.
+You may never realize your potential unless you decide to get out of your comfort zone.
 Remember that compassionate leadership is all about: